 B12.
 What is Tensorflow?

+This is among AI/ML interview questions that may come up many times.
 TensorFlow is an open source machine learning library for numerical computation using data-flow graphs.
 It is a fast and flexible toolkit for doing complex algorithm, offering developers the ability to build learning architectures for desired outputs.
 TensorFlow is cross-platform and runs on nearly everything, GPUs and CPUs, including mobile and embedded platforms, and even tensor processing units.
 The TensorFlow has a large number of open sourced models that can be found in the tensorflow/models repo.

 B13.
 What are the various branches of AI?

 - Artificial Neural Networks – A model based on the premise of biological neural network.